mwakok/software_carpentries/python_workshop/README.md

 # Workshop notebooks

 These materials are generated during hands-on coding during the two workshop days.
 As part of the lessons, we iteratively build an analysis script (`inflammation_analysis.ipynb`) to combine loading, analyzing, and plotting steps.
+This can then be extended with a for-loop, conditional statements, and defensive programming.
 Subsequently, we will refactor this analysis into separate functions and create the notebook `inflammation_analysis_refactored` with the accompanying script `processing.py`.